rschmehl/reveal-plugins/fullscreen/README.md

 </script>
 ```

-After installing the plugin, you need to add the following CSS code to your local css file.
+After installing the plugin, you need to add the following CSS code to your local css file (typically in folders `dist` or `dist/theme`).

 ```css
 /* Fullscreen images in cover of contain mode */